HillPhelmuth/AdventuresInSemanticKernel/README.md

 View, modify, and execute dotnet examples.
 Examples are from [KernelSyntaxExamples](https://github.com/microsoft/semantic-kernel/tree/main/dotnet/samples/KernelSyntaxExamples) with small modifications.

 ### Execute Function
-Select a single plugin from a large variety of native, semantic and external plugins, then execute a function from that plugin.
+Select a single plugin from a large variety of native, prompt and external plugins, then execute a function from that plugin.

 ### Build Agent
 Build a simple agent by providing a persona and collection of plugins used together with OpenAI Function Calling.